Retail Business Consultant: Stock, Margin and Growth Review

 Key points

-• Retail growth depends on stock, margin, customer value and cash timing.
+- Retail growth depends on stock, margin, customer value, cash timing and repeat purchase.

-• More footfall is useful only when conversion and margin are healthy.
+- More footfall is useful only when conversion, service and margin are already healthy.

-• A review should connect shop floor experience with financial performance.
+- A useful review connects shop floor experience, online presence and financial performance.

-• The right growth plan protects cash while improving repeat sales.
+- The right growth plan protects cash while improving basket value and repeat sales.

 Retail growth needs more than more customers